-Venezuela vote: Authorities reject inflation claim - BBC News
+Venezuela rejects vote tampering claim

 But the head of the election council hit back, calling it an "irresponsible claim, with unfounded estimations".

+President Nicolás Maduro has said that the new assembly will be inaugurated on Friday.

-The opposition see the new assembly as an attempt by President Nicolás Maduro to cling on to power.
+The opposition see the assembly as an attempt by Mr Maduro to cling on to power.

 They boycotted the election and also held an unofficial referendum in which they said more than seven million Venezuelans voted against the constituent assembly.